frekkanzer2/TrashyParty/README.md

 - Bomb Tag (a random player gets a bomb: touch another player to pass it - the player with the bomb can freeze other players)
 - Super Hot (some rockets will spawn in random spaces of the maps: avoid it)
 - Static Stun (the stun on a player will reject both and will create an electricity sphere: avoid it)
-- Detonation Bird (a bird will spawn randomly on the map - it will explode, stay await from it)
 - Eggy Treasure (collect the eggs that will spawn in the map and return them in the chest - the first one that deposits 10 eggs will win - it anyone stuns you, you lose the egg)
 - Eggs Rush (pick the egg that spawns: if you remain without an egg, you will die)
 - Egg Hatching (be the last to touch the egg before it hatches)